Abdi Warsame: Early life and education

 Warsame was born on March 5, 1978, in Mogadishu, Somalia.
-In the late 1980s, and his family sought asylum in London.
+In the late 1980s, his family sought asylum in London.
 Warsame earned a Bachelor of Science degree in business from the Middlesex University.
 He also holds a master's degree in International Business from the University of Greenwich.
 In 2006, Warsame immigrated to Minneapolis, Minnesota.

 Career

 Early career

 Warsame first entered politics in 2011, while working on Mohamud Noor's campaign for a state Senate seat on a DFL ticket.

 Warsame was the founder and spokesperson for the Citizen's Committee for Fair Redistricting, which took part in the Minneapolis redistricting process.
 The group lobbied the Minneapolis Charter Commission to redraw the municipality's political districts so as to maximize the East African community's vote.
 The commission concurred and established a number of new precincts in Ward 6.

 Warsame chaired the Cedar Riverside-Neighborhood Revitalization Program and served as executive director of the Riverside Plaza Tenants Association, which represents the tenants of Riverside Plaza.